 OTHER INTERESTING STEP-UP DEVICES

 There is not much choice in this category because very few "all-out" step-up devices have been made by the audio industry.
-They were discouraged 20 years ago by the influential (at the time) magazine The Absolute Sound.
+They were discouraged, in the early 1980s, by the influential (at the time) magazine The Absolute Sound.
 In their combined idealism and technical ignorance, pointed out by both The Audio Critic and International Audio Review, they influenced preamplifier manufacturers to build high-gain preamplifiers instead.

 The results of this campaign were units that were far inferior to what was achievable with superior step-ups and low-gain phono stages.
 Only that combination can retain the true dynamics, body and low-level detail of the original signal.